JustinShenk/sonic-face/README.md

 ## How it works

 Instruments are cued by the presence of faces.
 The `d` key can be used to debug, followed by the number of faces (5 for the maximum).
+The `o` key activates optical flow.

+## TODO

+ - [X] Presence of faces triggers hierarchy of instruments (Beat, Clap, Cello + Snare, Mod Saw, and Vocals)
+ - [ ] Proximity of faces determines volume of instruments
+ - [ ] Instantaneous activation of instrument by parsing loops
+ - [ ] Hand-activated direction of music
+ - [ ] Brightest point activation of music
+ - [ ] Visualization of music (e.g., pulse) on the screen activated by triangle of instruments (faces or hands)

 ## Note

-Optical flow is currently active for testing purposes.
+Optical flow visualization is available for testing purposes.
 Eventually it would be nice to add motion activation.
 A previous version used face position for panning, and that code is still present.

 ## Contribute